-Intended outcome Success criteria Improved attainment and progress among disadvantaged pupils The progress and attainment gap between disadvantaged pupils and their non-disadvantaged peers at Brunts closes.
-PP students achieve in line with their peers nationally in across the curriculum at the end of KS4. terms of progress and attainment measures.
-Improved reading All disadvantaged students complete NGRT testing twice per comprehension year.
-Disadvantaged students have a standardised age among score from the NGRT reading tests of at least 100 and no disadvantaged pupils lower than their peers and those who are below national across KS3. reading ages close the gap by the end of KS3.
-Improved Teacher reports and class observations suggest metacognitive and disadvantaged pupils are more able to monitor and regulate self-regulatory skills their own learning, across all subjects.
-Through effective among CPD, teachers are thoughtful to ensure students do not feel disadvantaged pupils cognitive overload and that there are no gaps in knowledge across all subjects. and misconceptions are addressed.
-Numbers of FTS Staff clearly recognise and use the behaviour strategies decreases for required to ensure all disadvantaged pupils are a priority in disadvantaged pupils. all aspects of the school's work.
-Staff understand the Rewards and challenges and the barriers specific to PP students.
-The sanctions for Curriculum model will support high quality teaching for disadvantaged disadvantaged pupils and impact behaviour.
-Disadvantaged students reflects the students are not over represented in academy FTS figures; same proportions as FTS rates are lower than national disadvantages figures.
+Intended outcome Success criteria Improved attainment and progress among disadvantaged pupils across the curriculum The progress and attainment gap between disadvantaged pupils and their non-disadvantaged peers at Brunts closes.
+PP students achieve in line with their peers nationally in terms of progress and attainment measures. at the end of KS4.
+Improved reading comprehension among disadvantaged pupils across KS3.
+All disadvantaged students complete NGRT testing twice per year.
+Disadvantaged students have a standardised age score from the NGRT reading tests of at least 100 and no lower than their peers and those who are below national reading ages close the gap by the end of KS3.
+Improved metacognitive and self-regulatory skills among disadvantaged pupils across all subjects.
+Teacher reports and class observations suggest disadvantaged pupils are more able to monitor and regulate their own learning, across all subjects.
+Through effective CPD, teachers are thoughtful to ensure students do not feel cognitive overload and that there are no gaps in knowledge and misconceptions are addressed.
+Numbers of FTS decreases for disadvantaged pupils.
+Rewards and sanctions for disadvantaged students reflects the same proportions as Staff clearly recognise and use the behaviour strategies required to ensure all disadvantaged pupils are a priority in all aspects of the school's work.
+Staff understand the challenges and the barriers specific to PP students.
+The Curriculum model will support high quality teaching for disadvantaged pupils and impact behaviour.
+Disadvantaged students are not over represented in academy FTS figures; FTS rates are lower than national disadvantages figures.